Kitware/tangelo/README.md

-# XDATA Web -- A Python Framework for Powerful Web Applications
+# XDATA Web: A Python Framework for Web Applications

 **XDATA Web** is a web framework built on top of [CherryPy](http://www.cherrypy.org/) to enable rich web applications, bringing